ARTICLE INTERWOVEN WITH THIS WEBSITE AWARDED THE

-AWARDED THE 2013 DAVIS PRIZE BY THE MIDDLE ATLANTIC COUNCIL ON
+2013 DAVIS PRIZE BY THE MIDDLE ATLANTIC COUNCIL ON LATIN

-SEE MY RECENT PUBLICATIONS IN THE OPEN-ACCESS ONLINE
+SEE ALSO MY RECENT PUBLICATIONS IN THE OPEN-ACCESS ONLINE

 ACADEMIC JOURNAL, REVISTA DE TEMAS NICARAGÜENSES,